 When it comes to lawsuits, pretrial motions are able to resolve many questions that arise from the case.
 A motion is a request that is filed by the lawyer asking the court to rule on a particular matter.
-There are two general types of motions: first is the dispositive motion, in which the court’s decision terminates the litigation process and even end the dispute before trial starts.
+There are two general types of motions: first is the dispositive motion, in which the court’s decision terminates the litigation process and even ends the dispute before the trial starts.
+Dispositive motions fit within the broader framework of civil procedure, which governs the rules and standards for handling civil cases.
 The second type is the non-dispositive motion, where the court ruling responds to an incidental question that comes up during litigation.

 In this article, we’ll be looking at dispositive motions that can end trials before they start.